 Injuries to the central and peripheral nervous system due to sporting activities are incredibly diverse and numerous.
 Sports such as golf and bodybuilding have unique peripheral nerve lesions, whereas some sports such as football and hockey have extremely high incidences of concussion, more severe head injuries, and spinal injuries.
-In this article, the author has provided an update on how helmets have impacted head injury in skiers and snowboarders.
+In this article, the author has provided an update on both and spinal fluid detection markers.

 • Neurologic injury in athletics can involve the brain, spinal cord, and peripheral nerves.

 • Athletic head injury guidelines exist to help grade concussions and direct timing of return to participation.

 • Chronic brain damage may result from repetitive minor traumas suffered during athletic competition.

 The study of sports and its biomechanics have been evident for millenniums.
 Much of Greek artistry contains images of athletes such as long-distance runners and sprinters.
 Early scientists such as Aristotle and artists such as Leonardo da Vinci were interested in athletic biomechanics.
 Aristotle studies human and animal gait, whereas da Vinci also made observations regarding human motion that considered factors such as grade locomotion, the effect of running towards wind, centers of gravity, and standing and stepping studies.
 Following these early notions, Etienne Jules Marey (Cavanagh 1990) became an authority on locomotor biomechanics.
 Marey used instruments such as the first force platform, a device that was able to visualize the forces between the foot and the floor, and air accelerometers to record signals on chart recorders carried by the subject.
 Marey also demonstrated concepts such as energy and work, and discussed the storage of elastic energy in muscles and tendons.